chrishutchinson/christmas-tree-painter/README.md

 # Paint your own Christmas Tree 🎄

-> A Node.js server and TypeScript web client allow you to colour in your
+> A Node.js server and TypeScript web client allowing you to colour in your
 > Christmas tree lights

 ## Compatible lights